Airbus A380

-The Airbus A380 is a large wide-body airliner, developed and produced by Airbus until 2021.
+The Airbus A380 is a large wide-body airliner, developed and produced by Airbus from 2003 to 2021.
 It is the world's largest passenger airliner and the only full-length double-deck jet airliner.

 Airbus studies started in 1988, and the project was announced in 1990 to challenge the dominance of the Boeing 747 in the long-haul market.
 The then-designated A3XX project was presented in 1994 and Airbus launched the billion A380 programme on 19 December 2000.
 The first prototype was unveiled in Toulouse, France on 18 January 2005, commencing its first flight on 27 April 2005.
 It then obtained its type certificate from the European Aviation Safety Agency (EASA) and the US Federal Aviation Administration (FAA) on 12 December 2006.

 Due to difficulties with the electrical wiring, the initial production was delayed by two years and the development costs almost doubled.
 It was first delivered to Singapore Airlines on 15 October 2007 and entered service on 25 October.
 Production peaked at 30 per year in both 2012 and 2014, with manufacturing of the aircraft ending in 2021.
 The A380's estimated $25 billion development cost was not recouped by the time Airbus ended production.

 The full-length double-deck aircraft has a typical seating for 525 passengers, with a maximum certified capacity for 853 passengers.
 The quadjet is powered by Engine Alliance GP7200 or Rolls-Royce Trent 900 turbofans providing a range of 8000 nmi.
 As of December 2021, the global A380 fleet had completed more than 800,000 flights over 7.3 million block hours with no fatalities and no hull losses.
 As of April 2024, there were 189 aircraft in service with 10 operators worldwide.
 Of its fifteen total operating airlines, five have fully retired the A380 from their fleets.